 18. Township, Range, Section and Quarter Section - Provide the TRSQ numbers of the excavation site if available.
-This information can be found on GSOC's ITIC website: www.gsocsubmit.org or on most property tax statements from your county.
+This information can be found on most property tax statements from your county.
 To provide TRSQ information, indicate the township, range, and section by their numeric designations and quarter sections by their directional qualifier (NE, NW, SE, and SW).

-Example TRSQ: Township: 108N Range: 28W
+Example TRSQ: Township: 108N Range: 28W Section: 12-NE

-Section: 12-NE